Joel-James/disqus-conditional-load/readme.txt

 == Upgrade Notice ==

-= 10.1.1 =
+= 10.1.3 =
-- Big SEO improvement - Showing synced WordPress comments to Search engine bots even if lazy load.
+**New Features**
+- Added option to choose comment div width in % and pixel.
+- Added option to make CloudFlair Rocket Loader ignore the script.

+**Improvements**
+- Changed comments div align to center using inline css.